romerogroup/MatGraphDB/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.
-More information can be found in the [CONTRIBUTING.md](https://github.com/lllangWV/ParquetDB/blob/main/CONTRIBUTING.md) file.
+More information can be found in the [CONTRIBUTING][contributing] file.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE][license] file for details.

 ## Authors